Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 While these tax-deferred accounts are (generally) funded with pre-tax dollars, Roth IRAs are funded with after-tax dollars.

-So any assets you want to move from the tax-deferred column into the tax-free growth (Roth) column have to be taxed before you can put them there.
+So any assets you want to move from the tax-deferred column into the tax-free growth (Roth) column must be taxed before you can put them there.

 The mechanism to do so is called a Roth conversion.